GF2++

 Returns true if no bits in the store are set, false otherwise.

-Store mutators:
+Store Mutators:

 auto set_all (bool value=true)